 Shocking payload capacities for trailers and vehicles

 A trailer is purchased with the intention of carrying things in it.
 If you are limited hugely by what you can carry, what good is it?
-What you can carry in a trailer is determined by removing the ATM (Aggregate Tare Mass) from the Tare mass.
-Your payload usually does not include water, gas and anything that is not bolted to the trailer.
+What you can carry in a trailer is determined by removing the Tare mass from the ATM (Aggregate Tare Mass) .
+This gives you the 'payload', which is how much extra weight you can add to the trailer.
+Your payload includes water, gas and anything that is not bolted to the trailer.

 I've seen caravans with a whopping 360L of water capacity, and only 450kg payloads.
 That's real clever; fill your water tanks up and you can carry 90kg.
 Who designs these things?